mahekmerchant/todo-list-app/README.md

 3. Install project dependencies using npm.

-   -npm install
+   - npm install

 ### Running the application
 Once you have installed the dependencies, you can run the Angular application using the Angular CLI.

    - ng serve

 The application will be served at http://localhost:4200/.
 Open this URL in your web browser to view the application.